-- 1. Christ is the reason for our school, and as a Catholic institution all that we do is based on our faith. - 2.
-Students need a supportive and challenging learning environment that nurtures individual God-given gifts. - 3.
-Students need to develop the skills and real-world applications necessary to thrive in the 21st century including collaboration, digital literacy, critical thinking, problem solving, and technological proficiency. - 4.
-A variety of instructional activities provide support for student learning and meet their diverse needs.
+- 1. Christ is the reason for our school, and as a Catholic institution, all that we do is based on our faith. - 2.
+Students need a supportive and challenging learning environment that nurtures individual God-given gifts and talents as they progress developmentally.

-- 5. Assessment includes a wide range of opportunities that allow students to demonstrate their knowledge and achievement. - 6.
-Personal responsibility and leadership are skills that are essential for students to develop in order to live their faith in a global community and become contributing members of the Church and society. - 7.
-A community-based climate of learning in partnership with educators, parents, and students is imperative to the spiritual, social, academic, and personal growth of each child.
+- 3. Students need to be guided to develop the soft skills and real-world technology applications necessary to thrive in society including collaboration, digital literacy, critical thinking, problem solving, and technological proficiency. - 4.
+A variety of resources and support are provided to meet the students' diverse learning styles. - 5.
+Ongoing assessment includes a wide range of opportunities that allow students to demonstrate their knowledge and achievement. - 6.
+Students work to develop responsibility, compassion, and leadership skills that are essential in order to live their faith and become contributing members of the church and society. - 7.
+A community-based climate of learning in partnership with educators, parents, Saint Mary Church, and students is imperative to the spiritual, social, academic, emotional, and personal growth of each child.